bento-platform/takuan/docs/authz.md

 * The results of API calls to an authorization service
 * Policy engine evaluations, like OPA or Casbin

+TODO: add diagram showing how the plugin fits in with the app

 ## Implementing an authorization plugin

 When starting the TDS container, the FastAPI server will attempt to dynamicaly load the authorization plugin